ankitkhushwaha/ankitkhushwaha.github.io/content/linux/linux-kernel-mentorship-program.md

 ### Introduction

 I’ve been using Linux for the last 2 years.
 At first, I was amazed how perfectly and smoothly it worked on my computer.
 Since then, I started using Linux as my primary machine for development work.
-Last summer, I gained interest in C. The Summer Application was open, but I decided not to apply and worked on improving my proficiency in C. The Fall '25 application opened in August, and I was ready to apply.
+Last summer, I gained interest in C. The Summer Application was open, but I decided not to apply and worked on improving my proficiency in C. The Fall '25 application opened in August, and I appiled.
 The prerequisites for the mentorship included some basic tasks like building and booting the Linux Kernel, writing the first "hello world" kernel module, learning to decode a stack trace, and changing the kernel version in source code and booting with that change.

-Somehow, my application was accepted.
+Somehow, my application was accepted ;-).
 At first, the Linux Kernel seemed quite difficult to understand what was going on.
 We were initially told to choose two subsystems to work on.

 However, I checked the syzbot website and randomly chose a simple [bug](https://syzkaller.appspot.com/bug?id=194151be8eaebd826005329b2e123aecae714bdb) related to the `trace` subsystem, specifically addressing the kernel ring buffer and somehow I ended up sending a [patch](https://lore.kernel.org/all/20251008172516.20697-1-ankitkhushwaha.linux@gmail.com/) for this fix.

 I **personally advise** not to do this.

 I also tried to solve other bugs, but couldn’t, mainly because I wasn’t aware of the details – what was going on under the hood.
 So, I paused those attempts for some time.
 David Hunter first told us to solve the easy fixes, like warning fixes in the `kselftest` subsystem and kernel build warnings with `W=1`, and that working on them is quite easy for a beginner.
-Backporting can also be considered; see **Hanne-Lotta's Blog -** [link](https://hannis.link/linux-kernel/backporting.html).
+Backporting can also be considered -- see **Hanne-Lotta's Blog -** [link](https://hannis.link/linux-kernel/backporting.html).

-There are some key details that you have to look out for when working on kernel development, like sending the patch with a clear explanation: what the patch was for, what it is fixing, how it is fixing it, and why you think this is the right approach.
+There are some key details that you have to look out for when working on kernel development, like sending the patch with a clear explanation: what the patch was for, what and how it is fixing the bug, and why you think your approach is right.

 ### The Patch Submission Flow